 Infant colic is ongoing crying without an obvious cause in otherwise healthy babies.
 It can be very stressful to manage but usually passes by 16 weeks of age.

 (NHS Choices, UK)

-Babies who suffer from infant colic will cry and fret inconsolably for several hours or more at a time, without an obvious reason.
+Colic begins around two weeks of age and most babies grow out of it by 16 weeks.
+Babies who suffer from colic will cry inconsolably for several hours at a time, without an obvious reason.
 They may clench their fists and draw their legs up to their tummies.
-The colic often occurs in the late afternoon or early evening and usually will happen at the same time of day or night.
-Sometimes the colic may end with the passing of a bowel motion or gas, or the child may simply cry him or herself to sleep.
+The crying episodes often occur in the late afternoon or early evening.
+Sometimes it ends with the passing of a bowel motion or gas, or the baby may simply cry him or herself to sleep.

 How can I help my baby?

-The management of infant colic is very difficult.
-It often seems to be at its worst when parents are tired and overwrought themselves.
-There is no sure-fire cure for colic and most babies will outgrow it by around 16 weeks of age.
-Some tips to help you and your baby cope with colic:
+Looking after a baby with colic can be exhausting and stressful.
+While there is no cure for colic, most babies will outgrow it by 16 weeks of age.
+Here are some tips to help a baby with colic:

-Buy or borrow a carrying device such as a front pack or sling in which to carry your baby.
-This allows you to get on with some activities.
+Babies like movement.
+Try gentle swaying or pushing them in a pram.
+Use a front pack or sling which allows you to carry your baby while you get on with some activities.

 PHARMAC Update: Managing the unsettled baby, including colic and reflux

 Presentation by Philip Leadbitter, Paediatrician Hutt Valley District Health Board at a PHARMAC full day seminar on assessing and managing the neonate held in Wellington, New Zealand, on 2 May 2016.

 Is there any evidence for manipulative therapy for infants with colic symptoms?